enthought/comtypes/docs/source/server.rst

 COM servers with comtypes
 #########################

-|comtypes| is a *pure Python* COM package based on the ctypes_ ffi
-foreign function library.  **ctypes** is included in Python 2.5 and later, it is also available for Python 2.4 as separate download.

 The |comtypes| package makes it easy to access and implement both custom and dispatch based COM interfaces.

-This document describes |comtypes| version 0.5.

 .. contents::